 529 savings plans are investment accounts that provide tax-free growth and withdrawals for qualified education expenses.

-It has been suggested that parents should start a 529 fund as soon as a child is born and add monthly deposits to take advantage of years of compound interest.
+It has been suggested that parents should start to save for the future with a 529 fund as soon as a child is born and add monthly deposits to take advantage of years of compound interest.

 Money invested in a 529 plan can grow with the market.
 Bank savings accounts, on the other hand, often earn less than 1% interest each year.
 Another potential advantage: Some states give tax breaks for 529 plan contributions.